Investing in public markets

 - Sort the company into either the growth or compounder bucket and go through the checklist in detail.

-- My goal is to develop enough of an understanding that I can pitch the investment to a friend and be able to answer enough of their questions so they would feel comfortable investing alongside me.
+- My goal is to develop enough of an understanding that I can pitch the investment to a family member or friend and be able to answer enough of their questions so they would feel comfortable investing alongside me.

 - I like to maintain a small watchlist of around 10 companies, which ideally includes my top two ideas (1 growth and 1 compounder) in each of these sectors: Technology, Consumer, Financial, Industrials, and Energy.